After new law, McConnell warns CEOs: ‘Stay out of politics’

 “It’s simply not true,” McConnell told reporters Monday.

 The choice by the GOP leader to dive into voting politics lends heft to efforts nationwide to install strict new voting laws after Donald Trump’s false claims of fraud that cost him the election to Biden.
-The new laws are aimed at scaling back early vote and other options that became wildly popular during the pandemic.
+The new laws are aimed at scaling back early voting and other options that became wildly popular during the pandemic.

-Even more, McConnell’s warning to big business not to get involved shows the scramble Republicans face as progressive groups are shining a spotlight on corporate America to live up to its brands and values as Congress takes on voting rights, gun violence and other issues.
+Even more, McConnell’s warning to big business not to get involved shows the scramble Republicans face as progressive groups are shining a spotlight on corporate America to live up to its brands and values as Congress takes on voting rights, gun violence and other issues Republicans have resisted.

 The Republican leader has been among the most outspoken champions of the role of big money in elections, promoting the free-flow of undisclosed dollars to campaigns as a form of Constitution-protected free speech.